samhq/cs598dl4h-project/README.md

 - `data/`
   - `processing.py`: The data preprocessing file.
   - `input/`
-    - PRESCRIPTIONS.csv: the prescription file from MIMIC-III raw dataset
+    - `PRESCRIPTIONS.csv`: the prescription file from MIMIC-III raw dataset
-    - DIAGNOSES_ICD.csv: the diagnosis file from MIMIC-III raw dataset
+    - `DIAGNOSES_ICD.csv`: the diagnosis file from MIMIC-III raw dataset
-    - PROCEDURES_ICD.csv: the procedure file from MIMIC-III raw dataset
+    - `PROCEDURES_ICD.csv`: the procedure file from MIMIC-III raw dataset
-    - RXCUI2atc4.csv: this is a NDC-RXCUI-ATC4 mapping file, and we only need the RXCUI to ATC4 mapping.
-This file is obtained from https://github.com/sjy1203/GAMENet, where the name is called ndc2atc_level4.csv.
+    - `RXCUI2atc4.csv`: this is a NDC-RXCUI-ATC4 mapping file, and we only need the RXCUI to ATC4 mapping.
+This file is obtained from https://github.com/ycq091044/SafeDrug.
-    - drug-atc.csv: this is a CID-ATC file, which gives the mapping from CID code to detailed ATC code (we will use the prefix of the ATC code latter for aggregation).
-This file is obtained from https://github.com/sjy1203/GAMENet.
+    - `drug-atc.csv`: this is a CID-ATC file, which gives the mapping from CID code to detailed ATC code (we will use the prefix of the ATC code latter for aggregation).
+This file is obtained from https://github.com/ycq091044/SafeDrug.
-    - rxnorm2RXCUI.txt: rxnorm to RXCUI mapping file.
-This file is obtained from https://github.com/sjy1203/GAMENet, where the name is called ndc2rxnorm_mapping.csv.
+    - `rxnorm2RXCUI.txt`: rxnorm to RXCUI mapping file.
+This file is obtained from https://github.com/ycq091044/SafeDrug.
-    - drugbank_drugs_info.csv: drug information table downloaded from drugbank here https://www.dropbox.com/s/angoirabxurjljh/drugbank_drugs_info.csv?dl=0, which is used to map drug name to drug SMILES string.
+    - `drugbank_drugs_info.csv`: drug information table downloaded from drugbank here https://www.dropbox.com/s/angoirabxurjljh/drugbank_drugs_info.csv?dl=0, which is used to map drug name to drug SMILES string.
-    - drug-DDI.csv: this a large file, containing the drug DDI information, coded by CID.
+    - `drug-DDI.csv`: this a large file, containing the drug DDI information, coded by CID.
 The file could be downloaded from https://drive.google.com/file/d/1mnPc0O0ztz0fkv3HF-dpmBb8PLWsEoDz/view?usp=sharing
   - `output/`
-    - atc3toSMILES.pkl: drug ID (we use ATC-3 level code to represent drug ID) to drug SMILES string dict
+    - `atc3toSMILES.pkl`: drug ID (we use ATC-3 level code to represent drug ID) to drug SMILES string dict
-    - ddi_A_final.pkl: ddi adjacency matrix
+    - `ddi_A_final.pkl`: ddi adjacency matrix
-    - ddi_matrix_H.pkl: H mask structure (This file is created by **ddi_mask_H.py**)
+    - `ddi_matrix_H.pkl`: H mask structure (This file is created by **ddi_mask_H.py**)
-    - ehr_adj_final.pkl: used in GAMENet baseline (if two drugs appear in one set, then they are connected)
+    - `ehr_adj_final.pkl`: used in GAMENet baseline (if two drugs appear in one set, then they are connected)
-    - records_final.pkl: The final diagnosis-procedure-medication EHR records of each patient, used for train/val/test split.
+    - `records_final.pkl`: The final diagnosis-procedure-medication EHR records of each patient, used for train/val/test split.
-    - voc_final.pkl: diag/prod/med index to code dictionary
+    - `voc_final.pkl`: diag/prod/med index to code dictionary
 - `src/`
-  - SafeDrug.py: our model
+  - `SafeDrug.py`: our model
+  - baseline models:
-  - baselines:
+    - `GAMENet.py`
-    - GAMENet.py
+    - `DMNC.py`
-    - DMNC.py: there are some issues for the latest dnc package, please refer to the original DMNC repo https://github.com/thaihungle/DMNC
-    - Leap.py
+    - `Leap.py`
-    - Retain.py
+    - `Retain.py`
-    - ECC.py
+    - `ECC.py`
-    - LR.py
+    - `LR.py`
   - setting file
+    - `model.py`
+    - `util.py`
-    - model.py
+    - `layer.py`
-    - util.py
+  - analysis file
-    - layer.py
+    - `Result-Analysis.ipynb`
 - `dependency.sh`
 - `requirements.txt`
 - `README.md`